Arabic name

-Arabic language names have historically been based on a long naming system.
-Many people from the Arabic-speaking and also Muslim countries have not had given/middle/family names but rather a chain of names.
-This system remains in use throughout the Arabic and Muslim worlds.
+Arabic names have historically been based on a long naming system.
+Many people from Arabic-speaking and also non-Arab Muslim countries have not had given, middle, and family names but rather a chain of names.
+This system remains in use throughout the Arab and Muslim worlds.

 Name structure

-The ism (اسم) is the given name, first name, or personal name; e.g. "Ahmad" or "Fatimah".
+The ism (اسم) is the given name, first name, or personal name; e.g. "Ahmad" or "Fatima".
 Most Arabic names have meaning as ordinary adjectives and nouns, and are often aspirational of character.
 For example, Muhammad means 'Praiseworthy' and Ali means 'Exalted' or 'High'.

-The syntactic context will generally differentiate the name from the noun/adjective.
-However Arabic newspapers will occasionally place names in brackets, or quotation marks, to avoid confusion.
+The syntactic context will generally differentiate the name from the noun or adjective.
+However, Arabic newspapers will occasionally place names in brackets, or quotation marks, to avoid confusion.

-Indeed, such is the popularity of the name Muhammad throughout parts of Africa, Arabia, the Middle East, South Asia and Southeast Asia, it is often represented by the abbreviation "Md.", "Mohd.", "Muhd.", or just "M.".
+In fact, the name Muhammad is so popular throughout parts of Africa, Arabia, the Middle East, South Asia and Southeast Asia, that it is often represented by the abbreviation "Md.", "Mohd.", "Muhd.", or just "M.".
 In India, Pakistan, Bangladesh, Malaysia, Indonesia and the Philippines, due to its almost ubiquitous use as a first name, a person will often be referred to by their second name: